re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/LoRa_RFM95_Module.md

 ## RFMx series (Differentiating between the different modules)

-* RFM95 & RFM69HCW - Only difference is the frequency they are attuned for (The hardware related to the frequency setting)
+* RFM95 & RFM96 - Only difference is the frequency they are attuned for (The hardware related to the frequency setting)
 	* RFM96 is for 433MHz
 	* RFM95 is for 868/915 MHz
 	* Both have RF96 on the black chip - ignore it

-* RFM69HCW & RFM9x are pin compatible with each other. (i.e. same pin layout)
-	* * can be mounted on the same SMD footprint
-* RFM95/95 **not** compatible with the RFM69 Library
+* RFM69 do not support LoRa.
+They only support OOK & FSK Modes.
+RFM95 supports LoRa

 ![alt-text][Transceiver Compatibility Chart]